 Outlet centers and malls are scattered throughout France.
 Some are easily accessible by public transport, but others are out of town, in the suburbs, or in industrial zones where you will need a car.
 They all have excellent facilities: large car parks, ATM machines, child play areas, information centers, and cafes.
 Plan on spending several hours for serious shopping.

 Discount Shopping Near Paris

-If you're in Paris, there's a great discount shopping and outlet mall at La Vallée Village.
-Just outside Disneyland Paris at Marne-la-Vallée.
-35 minutes from Paris and five minutes from Disney parks, La Vallée Village is a popular shopping destination for visitors to the French capital.
+If you're in Paris, there's a great discount shopping and outlet mall at La Vallée Village, just outside Disneyland Paris at Marne-la-Vallée.
+Thirty-five minutes from Paris and five minutes from Disney parks, La Vallée Village is a popular shopping destination for visitors to the French capital.
 This is the best place for luxury names, both French and international.
-Unlike many of the other centres outside Paris, you can get to it by public transport from the middle of Paris.
+Unlike many of the other centers outside Paris, you can get to it by public transport from the middle of Paris.

 Getting to La Vallée

 Book in advance on the Shopping Express from central Paris, leaving from the Place des Pyramides at 9:30 a.m. (return from La Vallée Village at 2:30 p.m.), and at 12:30 p.m. (return from La Vallée Village at 5 p.m.).

 Open Return Round-Trip Ticket: Adult 25 euros, child 3 to 11 years 13 euros, free for children under 3 years old

 Book Shopping Express tickets online; at the Cityrama office, Place des Pyramides, Paris; or at the La Vallee Village Welcome Centre.

 By public transport: The RER, TGV, and Eurostar all serve Disneyland Paris/Marne-La-Vallée.
 The closest TGV station is Marne-la-Vallée-Chessy/Parc Disney station.

 - For the TGV, check the sncf website.